 Pursuant to the requirements of Section 134(1) (c) of the Companies Act 2013 and onthe basis of explanation and compliance certificate given by the executives of theCompany and subject to disclosures in the Annual Accounts and also on the basis ofdiscussions with the Statutory Auditors of the Company from time to time we state asunder :

 a) that in the preparation of the annual accounts the applicable accounting standardshad been followed alongwith proper explanation relating to material departure;

-b) that the directors had selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company at the end of thefinancial year and of the profit of Company for that period;
+b) t hat the directors had selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company at the end of thefinancial year and of the profit of the Company for that period;

 c) that the directors had taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act 2013for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities;